h2oai/h2o-2/h2o-docs/source/tutorial/kmeans.rst

 K Means Tutorial
 ================

-The purpose of this tutorial is to walk through a K-Means analysis beginning to end.
-By the end of this tutorial the user should know how to specify, run, and interpret a K-means model in  H2O.
+This tutorial walks through a K-Means analysis and describes how to specify, run, and interpret a K-means model in  H2O.

-Those who have never used H2O before should see the quick start guide for additional instructions on how to run H2O.
+If you have never used H2O before, refer to the quick start guide for additional instructions on how to run H2O: :ref:`GettingStartedFromaZipFile`.

 Interested users can find details on the math behind K Means at: :ref:`KMmath`.

+""""

 Quick Start Video
 """""""""""""""""